AdvancedResearchComputing/OnDemandApps/bc_vt_matlab_vnc/README.md

 #### Step 1
 Gather your requirement, You will need to provide:
-- No of cpus you need
+- Account
+- Reservation (optional)
 - No of hours
+- No of CPUs you need
+- No of GPUs you need
+> Note: partition of GPU may change based on different clusters use sinfo on cluster or else refer documentation links below
 - Cluster
 > For details of VT cluster [Read More.](https://arc-rtd.readthedocs.io/en/latest/resources/compute.html)
 > For VT users without allocation you can use "personal".
 [Read More](https://arc-rtd.readthedocs.io/en/latest/usage/allocations.html#allocations)